-Atara Biotherapeutics, Inc. ("Atara", "we", "our" or "the Company") was incorporated in August 2012 in Delaware.
-Atara is a leader in T-cell immunotherapy, leveraging its novel allogeneic Epstein-Barr Virus ("EBV") T-cell platform to develop transformative therapies for patients with cancer and autoimmune disease.
+Atara Biotherapeutics, Inc. (Atara, we, our or the Company) was incorporated in August 2012 in Delaware.
+Atara is a leader in T-cell immunotherapy, leveraging its novel allogeneic Epstein-Barr Virus (EBV) T-cell platform to develop transformative therapies for patients with cancer and autoimmune disease.

-We have several T-cell immunotherapies in clinical development and are progressing multiple next-generation allogeneic chimeric antigen receptor T-cell ("CAR T") programs.
-Our most advanced T-cell immunotherapy program, tab-cel® (tabelecleucel), is currently in Phase 3 development and has received the positive opinion of the Committee for Medicinal Products for Human Use ("CHMP") of the European Medicines Agency ("EMA").
-In October 2021, we entered into a commercialization agreement ("Pierre Fabre Commercialization Agreement") with Pierre Fabre Medicament ("Pierre Fabre"), as amended in September 2022, pursuant to which we granted to Pierre Fabre an exclusive, field-limited license to commercialize and distribute tab-cel in Europe and select emerging markets in the Middle East, Africa, Eastern Europe and Central Asia (the "Territory"), following regulatory approval.
-Atara retains full rights to tab-cel in other major markets, including North America, Asia Pacific and Latin America.
-See Note 6 for further information.
+We have several T-cell immunotherapies in clinical development and are progressing multiple next-generation allogeneic chimeric antigen receptor T-cell (CAR T) programs.
+Our most advanced T-cell immunotherapy program, tab-cel[®] (tabelecleucel), has received marketing authorization approval by the European Commission (EC) for commercial sale and use in the European Union (EU) under the proprietary name EbvalloTM and is currently in Phase 3 development in the US.
+In October 2021, we entered into a commercialization agreement (Pierre Fabre Commercialization Agreement) with Pierre Fabre Medicament (Pierre Fabre), as amended in September 2022, pursuant to which we granted to Pierre Fabre an exclusive, field-limited license to commercialize and distribute tab-cel in Europe and select emerging markets in the Middle East, Africa, Eastern Europe and Central Asia (the Territory), following regulatory approval.
+We retain full rights to tab-cel in other major markets, including North America, Asia Pacific and Latin America.
+See Note 5 for further information.